Parents & Families

 We recognize that the education abroad experience doesn't just impact the student participant.
 Parents and families are involved in various ways and we aim to provide relevant information to help you support your student on their international journey.

 In an effort to support your student, you may be tempted to take on a great deal of responsibility of their study abroad process.
 It is important to remember that your student is an adult and should be responsible for facilitating their international experience.
 You should also be aware of Western's FERPA Policy and how it relates to information access regarding your student.

-A comprehensive Institute of International Education Book on Study Abroad Advice for Parents is now available in Spanish, "Guía Para Padres Sobre Estudios en el Extranjero" download here: A Parent Guide to Study Abroad - Spanish.
+- Institute of International Education Book on Study Abroad Advice for Parents in Spanish: "Guía Para Padres Sobre Estudios en el Extranjero"

 Most study abroad programs include important services on-site in each country where we have programs.
 These offices are fully staffed with professionals who conduct orientation and work closely with our affiliated universities in that country, but their primary job is to prepare our students for the academic and cultural differences of their host country.
 We strongly encourage our students to contact their program provider or on-site office in their host country if they experience problems, either personally or related to their studies.
 The staff in these offices are familiar with the academic and social challenges of study abroad in that country.
 They are trained to help students solve problems and are always happy to lend guidance or a sympathetic ear.
 In addition to maintaining each on-site office, on-site staff abroad keep pagers or cell phones for student emergencies.
 In the event of an emergency outside of office hours, a student can call the emergency number to receive assistance from on-site staff.